Juniper/terraform-provider-mist/docs/resources/device_image.md

 page_title: "mist_device_image Resource - terraform-provider-mist"
 subcategory: "Wi-Fi Assurance"
 description: |-
-  This resource is used to upload a Device picture.This resource can be used to add a picture to a Wireless Access point, a Switch or a Gateway.
+  This resource is used to upload a Device picture.
+  This resource can be used to add a picture to a Wireless Access point, a Switch or a Gateway.
 A Maximum of 3 pictures can be uploaded.
 ---

 # mist_device_image (Resource)

-This resource is used to upload a Device picture.This resource can be used to add a picture to a Wireless Access point, a Switch or a Gateway.
+This resource is used to upload a Device picture.
+This resource can be used to add a picture to a Wireless Access point, a Switch or a Gateway.
 A Maximum of 3 pictures can be uploaded.

 ## Example Usage